-The CS61574A has a 32-bit FIFO which allows it to absorb jitter with minimum data delay in T1 and E1 switching or transmission applications.
-The CS61574A will tolerate large amplitude jitter by tracking rather than attenuating it, preventing data errors so that the jitter may be absorbed in external frame buffers.
-With large amplitude input jitter, the CS61574A jitter transfer function may exhibit some jitter peaking, but will offer performance comparable to the CS61574.
+The 32-bit FIFO in the CS61577 attenuator allows it to absorb jitter with minimum data delay in T1 and E1 switching or transmission applications.
+Like the CS61574, the CS61577 will tolerate large amplitude jitter (>23 UIpp) by tracking rather than attenuating it, preventing data errors so that the jitter may be absorbed in external frame buffers.

-The jitter attenuator may be bypassed by pulling XTALIN to RV+ through a 1 k Ω resistor and providing a 1.544 MHz (or 2.048 MHz) clock on ACLKI.
+The jitter attenuator may be bypassed by pulling XTALIN to RV+ through a 1 $k\Omega$ resistor and providing a 1.544 MHz (or 2.048 MHz) clock on ACLKI.
 RCLK may exhibit quantization jitter of approximately 1/13 UIpp and a duty cycle of approximately 30% (70%) when the attenuator is disabled.